logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

 ![Log patterns](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/patterns-annotated1.png)

 Time
-: The timestamp of the first log with this pattern in this time range.
+: The timestamp of the first log belonging to this pattern in the selected time range.

 Count
 : The number of logs with this pattern in this time range.